spatialos/gdk-for-unity/docs/modules/deployment-launcher/upload-assemblies.md

 * You see the following message in your Unity Editor Console window: `Upload of <assembly_name> succeeded.`
 * The notification at the bottom of the Deployment Launcher window has disappeared.
 ")%>

+<%(#Expandable title="Cancel an assembly upload")%>

+When the upload is in progress, you can cancel the operation by pressing the **Cancel** button shown next to the notification at the bottom of your Deployment Launcher window.

+<%(Callout type="warn" message="
+Cancelling an assembly upload while in progress may have unintended side-effects.

+")%>

+<%(/Expandable)%>